-But thus far, at least, even the most irrational interpretation of the First Amendment has not advocated that it should be a requirement that one must be forced to listen to vulgarity, to view lewd graphics, or to read sewer literature.
+But thus far, at least, even the most irrational interpretation of the First Amendment has not advocated that it should be a requirement that one must be forced to listen to vulgarity, view lewd graphics, or read sewer literature.

 A Case of “You Shall Read My Filth”

 The newspaper writer conceded that the sexually explicit passages in the controversial books would not be permitted in his newspaper.
 But, he contended, neither would some texts from the Scriptures.
-The argument thus was this: if one objects to certain popular, sexually graphic literary efforts, consistency ought to demand that the Bible should come under similar criticism.
+The argument thus was this: if one objects to particular popular, sexually graphic literary efforts, consistency ought to demand that the Bible should come under similar criticism.

 Who Is in Control—Parents or Teachers?

-First, the issue really is not over what is “obscene” and what is “not obscene.”
+First, the issue is not over what is “obscene” and what is “not obscene.”
 There will always be disagreement over that.
 Even reasonable people may, to some degree, have differences about such matters.
 Christian people most assuredly do not believe that the Bible is obscene.

 Is the Bible lurid?